VibrentHealth/keycloak-operator/README.md

 ## Vibrent Specific Documentation
 The Vibrent documentation for the keycloak operator can be found at the following conflunece page: [Keycloak Operator](https://agile.vignetcorp.com:8086/confluence/display/AC/Keycloak+Operator).

-### Custom Updates
+### Vibrent Changelog
-Vibrent forked the Keycloak Operator to make the following custom changes:
+Vibrent forked the Keycloak Operator to make the following custom changes.
+Broken up by production releases.

+#### Initial Release (1.6.X)
 * Support for custom attributes on Realms
 * Realm update functionality
 * Managing Realms on Unmanaged Keycloak instances